 Telling commands from questions isn't as hard as it appears to be.
 Questions have question marks, while commands don't.
-This PDF worksheet exponentially supplements the command vs question practice.
+This 2nd grade PDF worksheet exponentially supplements the command vs question practice.

-We are sure the children are now ready to write their own sentences across the four major types.
+We are sure the grade 2 and grade 3 children are now ready to write their own sentences across the four major types.
 Let them do it with swagger, as they use the picture hints and write the sentences.

 A brilliant way to know how well children are coming up their learning ladder is to get them to convert one sentence type to another.
-Here they convert declarative sentences into interrogative ones.
+In this printable worksheet, they convert declarative sentences into interrogative ones.

 It's now time for interrogative sentences to be rewritten as declarative sentences.
 Practicing conversion back-to-back ensures that the young prodigies hammer the concept home in style.

 Who can deny the wonder and excitement associated with exclamatory sentences?
-Give them a big hand, as the young heroes rewrite each declarative sentence as an exclamatory sentence!
+Give them a big hand, as the 4th grade young heroes rewrite each declarative sentence as an exclamatory sentence!